0xWOLAND/website/src/content/blog/escardo-part-1.md

 hasPattern :: Pred Bool
 hasPattern oracle = any (\i -> oracle i && oracle (i+1) && not (oracle (i+2))) [0..97]

-// Convergence predicate
+-- Convergence predicate
 converges :: Pred Double
 converges oracle = abs (oracle 100 - oracle 99) < 0.001
 ```
 and these aren't easily expressible using a finite alphabet.
 The key constraint is *continuity*, not logical structure.

 # for the sake of mathematical rigor
-Recall that formally, the predicate is defined as $p: \mathbb{B}^\mathbb{N} \rightarrow \mathbb{B}$ a continuous map on the Cantor space, which itself is a coutnable product space.
-The basic open sets in this space are the aforementioned cylinders $[\alpha]$, which are infinite bitsreams that extend a finite assignment $\alpha : S \rightarrow \mathbb{B}$.
+Recall that formally, the predicate is defined as $p: \mathbb{B}^\mathbb{N} \rightarrow \mathbb{B}$ a continuous map on the Cantor space, which itself is a countable product space.
+The basic open sets in this space are the aforementioned cylinders $[\alpha]$, which are infinite bitstreams that extend a finite assignment $\alpha : S \rightarrow \mathbb{B}$.
 By the (Kleene-Kreisel) continuity of $p$, there exists some cylinder $[\alpha] \ni x$ for each $x$ on which $p$ is already constant and hence a finite amount of information about the input fixes the output.
 Because the Cantor space is compact and totally disconnected, the preimages $p^{-1} (1)$ and $p^{-1} (0)$ are *clopen*, so each can be written as a finite union of cylinders (this is a pretty standard trick).
 Refining these finitely many cylinders to a common depth yields a uniform modulus[^2] (via Heine-Cantor) $N$ such that for each $x$, $p(x)$ is determined by some finite set of at most $N$ bits.

 [^2]: From Wikipedia: a modulus of continuity is a function $\omega: [0, \infty] \rightarrow [0, \infty]$ used to measure the uniform continuity of functions.
 So we can write $|f(x) - f(y)| \leq \omega(|x - y|)$

 The `evalP` function implements this.
-Given a finite assigment $alpha$ (the `IntMap`), we run $p$ against hte partial oracle that answers exactly the bits in $\alpha$ and throws `Need` when an unassigned bit is requested.
+Given a finite assignment $alpha$ (the `IntMap`), we run $p$ against the partial oracle that answers exactly the bits in $\alpha$ and throws `Need` when an unassigned bit is requested.
 This is exactly the "dialogue" that Escardó describes in his paper: **continuous higher-type functionals consuming only finite information.**.

-So really, this is just an incredibly complex guided depth-first search over the binary decision tree fo finite assignments that branches only when $p$ asks for a new bit with some short-circuiting logic.
+So really, this is just an incredibly complex guided depth-first search over the binary decision tree of finite assignments that branches only when $p$ asks for a new bit with some short-circuiting logic.
 Termination relies on compactness via the uniform modulus $N$. `Left i` can appear only when `i` is new (once a bit is assigned, accessing it later doesn't throw a `Need`).
 Thus, no successful branch can be longer than $N$, so after at most $N$ distinct queries continuity forces a `Right` answer.
 If `p` is everywhere false, the algorithm will explore all finitely many branches pu to depth $N$ and fail and otherwise terminate early.
 Thus, we constructively determine that the Cantor space is searchable[^3].
 Another nice property of this is that the order that we sample branches doesn't affect correctness, only runtime (so there are many engineering optimizations to be done...maybe Gray codes?).

 > The TL;DR is that:
 > - Continuity gives you cylinder-faithfulness